 It is said that it was the arms for the knights of Millwood to answer the abyss dragon, who is their bitter enemy.

 Although Midir presumably just moved on with his mission, Millwood was left to grapple with its failure to protect the great spirit.
 Considering that the culture essentially lost what tied the community together and gave their lives purpose, their inability to prevent it must have been devastating.
 In the end, they all chose to simply abandon everything save for the clothes on their backs and weapons they normally carried.
 This wasn’t to move on for themselves, however.
 Without the Ethereal Oak, there was no point in staying there, even if they had no place to go either.
 Bereft of meaning to their existence, they could only wander aimlessly as if in some form of purgatory.
-Eventually, they meandered into Ariandel — taking up residence in the painting world’s frigid woods where they have befriended the local wolves — but not without cost.
+Eventually, the nature worshipers meandered into Ariandel — taking up residence in the painting world’s frigid woods where they have befriended the local wolves — but not without cost.

 We neither see nor learn about women and children in Millwood despite their necessity for a remote, primitive culture.
 The knights apparently didn’t leave them behind when embarking upon their march, so why aren’t there any signs of them at the final destination?
-Moreover, all the Millwood knights were encounter are Hollows, having even forgotten about their nemesis during their long march to nowhere.
+Moreover, all the Millwood knights we encounter are Hollows, having even forgotten about their nemesis during their long march to nowhere.
 This would imply that they died and turned Undead in the midst of their aimless wandering, their broken hearts ultimately fracturing their memories as well.
 Factoring in the fact that the community quietly abandoned their homes without taking provisions, and Millwood’s long march seems to have been a trail of tears, with who knows how many dying before the robust warriors we see remaining actually arrived as Hollows.
 They kept going in search of purpose while lacking direction absent one, leaving even each other behind along the way.
 Such is the tragedy of Millwood.

 Ashen remains of a Millwood knight chief.
 The handmaid of the ritual place will have new items to offer.

-Long ago, the knights, who lost the forest that is their homeland, forgot even their bitter enemy in their long, aimless travels, discovering just a cold, withering forest at the end of it.
+In the remote past, the knights, who lost the forest that is their homeland, forgot even their bitter enemy in their long, aimless travels, discovering just a cold, withering forest at the end of it.